Oppo Enco Free full review

-The Enco Free headphones are available to pre-order now in the UK for £119 ahead of a full launch on 10 June.
+The Enco Free headphones are available now in the UK for £119.
 They’re available in black, but some other countries also have white and pink models.

 This is a fairly competitive price considering AirPods cost £159 for the basic model.
 Huawei’s £170 Freebuds 3 are a good pricey option over the Oppo if you have an Android phone.

 The main issue with the Oppo Enco Free is poor fit.
 This is something that is subjective but I’ve used or reviewed a lot of true wireless earbuds and these have some of the poorest fit I’ve encountered so far.

 If you want outer-ear buds then I’d sooner recommend the Huawei Freebuds 3 despite their flaws.
 Apple’s original design AirPods are also a better fit and I’ve used them for three years with no connection issues.

 You should only consider the Enco Free if you’re on a tight budget and are mainly going to be using them in a quiet indoor setting.